stef/pwdsphinx/man/getpwd.md

 % getpwd(1) | simple tool that queries a password from a user and writes it to standard output

+# NAME

+getpwd - simple tool that queries a password from a user and writes it to standard output

 # SYNOPSIS

 ```